-It could be said that we are all politicians to some degree, as we negotiate our ways through life, but it's the ones that take it on board as their profession that can sometimes be the most intriguing.
+It could be said that we are all politicians to some degree, as we negotiate our ways through life, but it is those who take it on board as their profession that can sometimes be the most intriguing.
 For better or for worse they have set themselves up as ducks in the fairground, dodging rubber bullets.